 ALLEY.
-A public way that affords only a secondary means of access to abutting property and not intended for general traffic circulation.
+A public way which affords only a secondary means of access to abutting property and not intended for general traffic circulation.

 APARTMENT.
-Apart of a building consisting of a room or rooms intended, designed, or used as a residence by an individual or a single-family.
+A part of a building consisting of a room or rooms intended, designed, or used as a residence by an individual or a single-family.